 For system design, start with the user action, then work down into the document model, sync protocol, rendering path, and reliability model.

 Practice designing a collaborative drawing tool, multiplayer rich text editor, component library with instances, comments on a canvas, or a design handoff workflow.
-For each scenario, explain how clients sync edits over WebSockets, reconcile offline changes, store ordered layers, render large canvases, and isolate plugin execution.
+For each, explain how clients sync edits over WebSockets, reconcile offline changes, store ordered layers, render large canvases, and isolate plugin execution.
+Candidate reports also mention canvas versus contentEditable, single source of truth, versioning, and conflict handling as common follow-ups.

 Use the Front End System Design Playbook, system design question set, Collaborative Editor, Rich Text Editor, and Deep Clone as adjacent practice for shared document state, text operations, and nested object models.